CarlSargunar/Umbraco-Docker/README.md

     docker run --name umbdata -p 1400:1433 --volume sqlserver:/var/opt/sqlserver -d umbdata

+At this point you can run the local site again, but it will talk to the Database container rather than the local DB

+    dotnet run --project UmbDock

 # Application Container

 We would like to run this website in a container too - let's test that container.